LAAC-LSCP/addressee/README.md

 # Addressee Classifier

-The Addressee Classifier is a classification model that, given a segmented adult speech audio, outputs a classification of child-directed speech.
+The Addressee Classifier is a classification model that, given a human or automatically segmented adult speech audio, outputs a classification of child-directed speech.

 The four classes that the model will output are:
 - **KCDS** stands for key-child directed speech